 Swimming workouts help you perfect your technique and endurance, which will improve your performance.
 With training and dry land exercises, strength will increase which will also contribute to improved performance.
 The benefits of good nutrition are not as easily seen, as are the results from conditioning and training.
 However, nutrition can be the weak link in keeping you from reaching and fulfilling your potential, or it can be a factor that enhances your performances at a swim meet.
 The nutrition programme should involve a plan for what to eat before, during and after a swim meet.
 Eating meals high in carbohydrates 48 hours prior to an event is recommended for high energy levels for competition.
 Examples include pasta, bread and potatoes.

 - Choose food that is high in carbohydrates since the stomach can break this down quite easily and readily (potatoes, breads, cereal, rice etc).
-It is strongly recommended that chips, potato crisps or any fried food are not included in your diet before a meet.
+We strongly recommend that chips, potato crisps or any fried food are not included in your diet before a meet.

 - Choose foods that are low in fat and protein.
 Avoid bacon, sugary cereals, croissants, too much butter or margarine.